Anna Sisková

 Anna Sisková (born 1 July 2001) is a Czech tennis player.

-She has career-high WTA rankings of No. 236 in singles and No. 53 in doubles.
-She has won two doubles titles on the WTA Challenger Tour as well as seven singles and 28 doubles titles on the ITF Women's Circuit.
+She has career-high WTA rankings of No. 207 in singles and No. 52 in doubles.
+She has won one WTA Tour doubles title, four doubles titles on the WTA Challenger Tour, as well as nine singles and 32 doubles titles on the ITF Women's Circuit.

 Personal life

 Her mother Kateřina Sisková also was a professional tennis player.

 Career

-Sisková won her first big title at the 2021 ITS Cup in the doubles event, partnering Jessie Aney at the $60k event.
+Sisková won her first W60 title at the 2021 ITS Cup in the doubles event, partnering Jessie Aney.

-In July 2023, she reached her first WTA doubles final at the 2023 Budapest Grand Prix also partnering Aney, losing to Katarzyna Piter and Fanny Stollár.
-Sisková also won her first WTA singles match on her main draw debut against Evgeniya Rodina.
+In January 2023, they became champions in Tallinn, Estonia.
+In July 2023, she reached her first WTA Tour doubles final at the Budapest Grand Prix, also partnering Aney, losing to Katarzyna Piter and Fanny Stollár.
+Sisková also won her first tour singles match on her main-draw debut against Evgeniya Rodina.

 Having made it through the singles qualifying, she reached the round-of-16 at the 2023 Polish Open, defeating Sinja Kraus before losing to wildcard Maja Chwalińska.
-In the same month, she won the doubles at the $60k Přerov tournament alongside Sapfo Sakellaridi.
+In the same month, she won the doubles at the W60 Přerov Cup alongside Sapfo Sakellaridi.

-In September 2023, Sisková won her first WTA Challenger doubles title at the Open delle Puglie, partnering with Katarzyna Kawa.
-This led her to making a debut into the top 100 of the WTA doubles ranking.
+In September 2023, Sisková won her first WTA Challenger doubles title at the Bari Open, partnering with Katarzyna Kawa.
+As a result, she made her top-100 debut in the WTA doubles rankings.

-Partnering with Miriam Kolodziejová, Sisková won the doubles title at the 2024 WTA 125 La Bisbal d'Emporda after Tímea Babos and Dalma Gálfi withdrew from the final.
+Partnering with Miriam Kolodziejová, Sisková won the doubles title at the WTA 125 2024 Solgironès Open, when Tímea Babos and Dalma Gálfi withdrew from the final.

-She made her Grand Slam debut at the 2024 French Open partnering again Miriam Kolodziejová as an alternate pair, and defeated Russians Ekaterina Alexandrova and Anastasia Pavlyuchenkova before losing to eventual champions Katerina Siniakova and Coco Gauff.
+She made her major debut at the 2024 French Open, partnering again Kolodziejová as an alternate pair, and defeated Ekaterina Alexandrova and Anastasia Pavlyuchenkova, before losing to eventual champions, Kateřina Siniaková and Coco Gauff.

-She also made the second round at the 2025 Australian Open on her debut partnering Maia Lumsden but lost to Erin Routliffe and Gabriela Dabrowski.
+She also made the second round at the 2025 Australian Open on her debut, partnering Maia Lumsden, but lost to Erin Routliffe and Gabriela Dabrowski.

-She won her first WTA Tour title partnering Magali Kempen at the 2025 Transylvania Open.
+She won her first WTA Tour title, partnering Magali Kempen, at the 2025 Transylvania Open.

-Partnering Kamilla Rakhimova at the 2025 French Open, Sisková made it to the third round of a major for the first time, including a win over third seeds tHsieh Su-Wei and Jelena Ostapenko.
-Sisková and Rakhimova also made it to the second round of 2025 Wimbledon Championships.
+Partnering Kamilla Rakhimova at the 2025 French Open, Sisková made it to the third round of a major for the first time, including a win over third seeds Hsieh Su-wei and Jelena Ostapenko.
+Sisková and Rakhimova also made it to the second round in Wimbledon.

-Sisková qualified to 2025 Iași Open with wins over former Top 100 players Arina Rodionova and Aliona Bolsova Zadoinov.
-She reached her first WTA quarterfinal by defeating Katarzyna Kawa in a third set tiebreak and third seed Ann Li in straight sets.
-Sisková lost in the last eight to seventh seed and eventual champion Irina-Camelia Begu.
+Sisková qualified to 2025 Iași Open with wins over former top 100 players Arina Rodionova and Aliona Bolsova.
+She reached her first tour quarterfinal by defeating Katarzyna Kawa in a third set tiebreak and third seed Ann Li in straight sets.
+Sisková lost in the last eight to seventh seed and eventual champion, Irina-Camelia Begu.